History & Mission

-In 2024, Studio Playground expanded its Board of Directors to include experts in child development, social work, arts administration, and financial planning.
-Our nonprofit organization currently serves over 500 students annually.
-Our programs include weekly classes for Island, workshops for adults in Boston and Providence, partnerships with schools, theater companies, and other nonprofit organizations, and after-school programs across Rhode Island.
+Our nonprofit organization now serves over 500 children annually through summer camps, weekend classes, workshops for adults in Boston and Providence, partnerships with schools, theater companies, and other nonprofit organizations, and after-school programs across Rhode Island

-Studio Playground has received grant awards from the Rhode Island State Council for the Arts (RISCA) and the Rhode Island Foundation to fund our Craft & Create program and our Performing Arts in Libraries (PAL) program in partnership with Community Libraries of Providence (CLPVD).
-Our organization is dedicated to fostering community and individual growth for children in Northern Rhode Island by using the performing arts to promote acceptance, empowerment & individuality.
+Studio Playground has been awarded grants from the Rhode Island State Council for the Arts (RISCA), Rhode Island Foundation, and the City of Providence Department of Art, Culture & Tourism to fund our summer camp in Lincoln Woods State Park and our Performing Arts in Libraries program in partnership with Community Libraries of Providence (CLPVD).

 To read more about our mission and upcoming programs, please visit: Mission Statement.